 Access modes

-Access to Research Infrastructures may be provided according to three different Access modes, i.e. `excellence-driven`, `market-driven` and `wide`.
+Access to Research Infrastructures may be provided according to different Access modes, i.e. `excellence-driven`, `market-driven`, `wide virtual` and priority-driven.
 Acknowledging the different purposes of Access, and in function of possible contractual and legal obligations, Access to any Research Infrastructure may be regulated according to one Access mode, or any combination of them.

 Excellence-driven Access

 The excellence-driven Access mode is exclusively dependent on the scientific excellence, originality, quality and technical and ethical feasibility of an application evaluated through peer review conducted by internal or external experts.
-It enables Users to get access to the best facilities, resources and services wherever located.
+It enables Users to get Access to the best facilities, resources and services wherever located.
 This Access mode enables collaborative research and technological development efforts across geographical and disciplinary boundaries.

 Market-driven Access